 You can apply if you hold a similar, relevant degree in Science or Engineering.
 Once you have applied, the faculty will assess the relevance of your degree.

 The programme is taught in English.
-Therefore, you are required to submit proof of your proficiency in English unless your Bachelor's gives you a legal claim for admission.
-See the English language requirements and prove your English proficiency.
+English must be passed with a grade equivalent to 3.0 or higher in the Danish grading scale (2 is passed, 12 is max) or submit proof of your proficiency in English unless your Bachelor's gives you a legal claim for admission.
+See the English language requirements.

 There is a limited number of study places in the programme.
 If there are more qualified applicants than study places, the following criteria are used for the selection of applicants without a legal claim - the Grade point average of your qualifying degree.
 If the degree is not finished at the time of application an average is calculated based on the courses passed so far.